 “Nothing makes me afraid of speaking up when it comes to helping people.
 What I’m doing now fills me with as much joy and a feeling of beauty,” said Jessica.

-Once in Ireland, she was accepted under the Direct Provision system and placed in an IPAS center.
+Once in Ireland, she was accepted into the Direct Provision system and placed in an IPAS centre.
 Over a short period, she was moved between multiple locations.
-Jessica recounted experiences of harassment by center staff, including intrusion into her room at night, being pressured to do illegal tasks, and general behaviors that left her feeling unsafe and disrespected.
+Jessica recounted experiences of harassment by centre staff, including intrusion into her room at night, being pressured to carry out illegal tasks, and other behaviours that left her feeling unsafe and disrespected.
 These experiences had a severe traumatic impact and worsened her health.

 “So I opened the door, and there he was, and he was demanding that I help him with a passport.
 Because I had good English.
 Okay.
 And I knew that was illegal.
 It is illegal for him to come to me and ask me to do something like that,” she said.

 Her own experiences sparked a broader concern.
-Jessica witnessed systemic mistreatment affecting other residents as well.
+Jessica said she witnessed systemic mistreatment affecting other residents as well.
 She began reporting these issues to multiple agencies, newspapers, politicians, and even the Gardaí.

 “So I made it my job to go to every single agency that purported to protect victims of crime, asylum seekers, immigrants, everything,” she said.

 From her perspective, the system is deeply broken.
-Her conclusion was stark.
-The IPAS system does not exist to help residents but instead perpetuates cycles of toxic situations, leaving it nearly impossible for anyone to grow or build a life in the country.
+Her conclusion was stark: the IPAS system does not exist to help residents but instead perpetuates cycles of toxic situations, leaving it nearly impossible for people to grow or build a life in the country.

 “It’s clear to me that in any case, the IPAS system is not meant to help the residents at all.
 Not to help anyone but themselves, to collect their money for whatever, from whatever,” Jessica said.

-Yet amidst all this, Jessica’s warmth and humanity shone through in small moments.
-During one of our conversation breaks, she paused to look at a group of young women celebrating a hen’s party at the hotel.
+Yet amid all this, Jessica’s warmth and humanity shone through in small moments.
+During one of our conversation breaks, she paused to watch a group of young women celebrating a hen party at the hotel.
 They were loud, playful, and carefree, wearing masks and holding toys.
-She looked at them with a gracious expression and said, "That is amazing, they should be loud indeed.
+She looked at them with a gracious expression and said, “That is amazing, they should be loud indeed.
 We all have to experience that.
-Nothing more beautiful than loud and spontaneous young women."
+Nothing more beautiful than loud and spontaneous young women.”

 Izabele

-Last October 2023, I met Izabele, or Belle, at her brother's bicycle rental and repair shop, Seven Ebike, where she sometimes helps with work.
-We sat at a table while enjoying some Brazilian coffee she had prepared.
+Last October 2023, I met Izabele, or Belle, at her brother’s bicycle rental and repair shop, Seven Ebike, where she sometimes helps with work.
+We sat at a small table inside the shop while enjoying some Brazilian coffee she had prepared.

 We began the interview by talking about her age and hometown, then moved on to her experiences as a delivery worker.
 She shared both the positive and challenging aspects of the job.